cdrani/site/clddjhkzi00020albdbh9h6wq.md

 LAMP (Linux Apache MySQL PHP, Perl, or Python) is a web stack with the following open-source technologies:

-Linux - Operating System
+Linux: Operating System

-Apache - Web Server
+Apache: Web Server

-MariaDB, MySQL - Relational Database Management System
+MariaDB or MySQL: Relational Database Management System

-PHP, Python, Perl - Programming Language.
+PHP, Python, or Perl: Programming Language.
 Commonly PHP as 80% of the web is written in it.

 **Prerequisite**: Access to Linux Ubuntu through Vagrant, VirtualBox, UTM, etc, or spinning up a cloud instance on a service like AWS EC2.
 This project makes use of the ubuntu LTS version (Jammy Jellifyfish 22.04) on the free tier AWS provides.